-Focused ultrasound is an outpatient procedure, not an operation.
+Focused ultrasound is not an operation.
 Instead of surgery, we use high-intensity, focused ultrasound waves to heat and destroy fibroid tissue.

 This is a non-invasive procedure, which means you won't need:

 The recovery time is one day.

 The procedure, which lasts about 4 hours, takes place in a magnetic resonance imaging (MRI) machine.
 This machine takes pictures of your uterus, fibroid(s) and surrounding tissues.
 The MRI allows us to: